youcan-shop/coding-challenges/Senior Software Engineer2 - Backend (PHP)/README.md

 - Fill `LocationCollection` code to make it behave as an array (loop, array access).
 - Fill the tests classes and make them pass.
 - Set up the GitHub CI to run the tests automatically for master branch and add the CI badge on README file.

+Once you finish the coding challenge email us at `go@youcan.shop` with subject `YouCan Senior Software Engineer coding challenge`.
+We will contact you if we validate that you solved the above points.